THE MCKENZIE METHOD

 Montana Spine & Joint Rehab

-The McKenzie Method is a research-based system of management for spinal and Musculo-skeletal disorders that was developed by New Zealand physiotherapist, Robin McKenzie, over 60 years ago and is currently being used in over 40 countries around the world.
+The McKenzie Method is a method of physical therapy.
+It is a research-based system of management for spinal and Musculo-skeletal disorders that was developed by New Zealand physiotherapist, Robin McKenzie, over 60 years ago and is currently being used in over 40 countries around the world.
 Through assessment and treatment of a variety of areas such as lumbar spine, cervical spine, extremity joints, muscles and nerves, McKenzie found that many patients could even treat themselves if they were guided appropriately with specific education.
 The essence of the system is to teach the patient to treat their own mechanical Musculo-skeletal problems through education and a symptom specific exercise program.
 Treatment is based on a partnership in rehabilitation between patient and therapist.

 Benefits of the McKenzie Method:

 Prompt outcome assessment: It is usually possible to predict treatment benefits within 1-2 visits.

 Good accuracy of assessment data: Published peer review studies have demonstrated that assessment conclusions compare favorably with the findings from CT scans and discograms.